-El Centro Legal Clinics
+El Centro Legal Projects

-Welcome to El Centro Legal Clinics!
+Welcome to El Centro Legal Projects!

 El Centro Legal is UCLA School of Law’s student-coordinated network of volunteer legal aid projects.
 Students in each El Centro project work with community legal organizations in Los Angeles to provide client service under the supervision of a licensed attorney.